 Diagonal Plaza has been aging and the physical appearance of its buildings and improvements have been declining.
 Sales tax revenues produced by the center have declined over the past several years due to extended retail vacancies.
 There have been no applications to the city for redevelopment of the site, although developers and retailers have considered the center for conceptual development proposals in the past.

 The Department of Community Planning and Sustainability's new redevelopment team has defined a study area to evaluate options related to future redevelopment.
-This may include public-private partnerships or financial options such as the use of the Boulder Urban Renewal Authority (BURA) and tax increment financing or other public financing tools.
-The study area includes the Diagonal Plaza shopping center as well as several nearby properties.
-The area includes 15 properties, all under separate ownership.
-Property owners in the study area have been contacted by the city to review the status of the initial study.
+This could have included public-private partnerships or financial options such as the use of the Boulder Urban Renewal Authority (BURA) and tax increment financing or other public financing tools.
+The study area included the Diagonal Plaza shopping center as well as several nearby properties.
+The area included 15 properties, all under separate ownership.
+Property owners in the study area were contacted by the city to review the status of the initial study.

 No meetings are currently scheduled.
 All upcoming meeting information will be posted here.

 At this meeting, City Council reviewed the Urban Land Institute (ULI) Technical Assistance Panel (TAP) report and BURA comments.
 City Council voted to proceed with next steps in evaluating redevelopment of the Diagonal Plaza shopping center and area, including:

 - Continued communications and data gathering with property owners

 - Soliciting feedback from potentially interested developers and tenants

 Please see the April 2011 Council Packet for more information.
 A blight study was not included by City Council in the approved next steps.